 |Phone: (855) 411-2372|

 Alternatively, use the NMLS Consumer Access portal to determine if an entity or individual is licensed in North Dakota.
-If it is, download and complete this form: Complaint Form.
-Once completed, mail, fax, or email the form to the Department.
+If yes, use the complaint form options at the top of the page to file a complaint with our Department.

 When submitting a complaint with the appropriate regulator, please provide any additional information necessary to process your complaint.
 Upon receiving your complaint, the appropriate regulator will make a determination as to how to proceed with an investigation.
 In order to ensure both parties have the opportunity to be heard, the regulator will provide the regulated party with a copy of the complaint and allow them an opportunity to respond.
 The complaining party will be included within this process to the greatest extent possible.
 It is important that a complainant be available to provide any additional information necessary to aid in the investigation process.